Stade Brestois 29: Years in amateur championships (1991–2004)

-The rebirth of Stade Brestois (2004–2013)
+Revival and return to professional divisions (2004–2019)

 In 2004, led by a young Franck Ribéry, the club secured promotion to Ligue 2, the second division of French football.
 The club managed to stay at this level in the following years.
-However, Brest was not a serious candidate for promotion until the end of the decade.
+However, Brest was not a serious candidate for promotion until the decade's end.
 The 2009–10 season saw the Breton club, coached by Alex Dupont, finish in second place, which secured automatic promotion to Ligue 1, following a 2–0 victory against Tours on 30 April 2010.
-In addition, the team had a good run in the Coupe de France, eventually falling in the round of 16 to RC Lens in extra time.
+In addition, the team had a good run in the Coupe de France, eventually falling in the round of 16 to Lens in extra time.

 The club managed to ensure its position in the top division, obtained on 29 May 2011 despite a defeat at home against Toulouse.
-During the 2011–12 season, Brest secured its place in the first division with a win over Évian on the final day of the season.
+During the 2011–12 season, Brest secured its place in the first division with a win over Évian on the season's final day.
 It was also the club's first away win during the campaign.